Up to 60% off sofas & mattresses — limited‑time deals.

 • Seat depth: build 1–2 inches shallower than the cushion depth if you expect a thick back cushion

-• Back angle: a slight recline feels “sofa-like,” but too much recline forces constant slouching
+• Back angle: a mild recline feels more like a sofa, but too much recline turns into slouching

-If you want a more upright “bench” feel (good for dining-height tables), keep the back closer to vertical and reduce the seat depth slightly.
+If you want a more upright bench-like sit, reduce the depth a bit and keep the back closer to vertical.

 Choose Outdoor-Ready Materials and Hardware